-- Will the domestic do everything I ask them to do?
+- Will the domestic do everything I ask him/her to do?

 Your domestic will try his or her best to accomodate you.
 It is however against the Zimbabwean culture for a lady to pick up doog pooh or get into touch with dog pooh in any way.
 It is in their culture seen as an insult.
-A Zimbabwean lady will therefore do anything for you, clean your car, roof and windows outside but not the doog pooh.
-Zimbabwean men are again allowed to pick it up.
+A Zimbabwean lady will therefore do anything for you, clean your car, roof and windows outside but not pick dog pooh.
+Zimbabwean men on the other hand ARE allowed to pick it up.

 - Our nice domestic is looking for additional work two specific days of the week; will you be able to help her?
 And how can she contact you?

 Although we prefer ladies who need work 5 days a week over those who only need certain days, we do make exceptions if the domestic comes with a very good recommendation from the current employer.

 - Which method of communication do you prefer us to use?